A (Relatively) Easy Guide to becoming a Sperm Machine

 - Health supplements in general are of little benefit, especially the expensive ones.
 It sometimes beggars belief what some health foods claim to provide you with.
 A good healthy diet is all you need and if you want to give your sperm an extra boost, take some cheap supplements – take a look at the full list we recommend on our 'Top Tips for improving fertility' page.
 There is no need to go for the reassuringly expensive “Superman Supplements” – it’s all marketing and little substance.

 - Don't be too fit, and avoid all of those get fit quick food supplements.
 Although they might make you seem ‘manlier’, they'll do nothing for your sperm count.

 - Have a healthy sex life; the pipes in and around your testicles need clearing out every five or six days to get rid of impurities that may affect sperm performance.
-Ejaculate too often and you produce baby sperm, too much and you get old Grandpa sperm.
+Ejaculate too often and you produce baby sperm, too little and you get old Grandpa sperm.
 Use the phrase, “Honestly Darling, it’s for my testicular health” - see how you get on.